ballet/ballet/docs/contributor_guide.rst

 .. tip::

-   This guide discusses the use of many concepts commonly used in software development, including git, GitHub, make, and virtual environments.
-We are working on supporting a higher-level workflow in which you are able to develop and collaborate entirely from within your Jupyter notebook/lab environment.
    Please feel free to ask for help on our Slack channel!

    .. image:: https://img.shields.io/static/v1?label=chat&message=on%20slack&color=4A154B&logo=slack
       :alt: Chat on Slack